 Cecile embraced this component and identified that Megan was being bullied at school and was also carrying stress due to the family’s financial troubles.
 A meeting with the school teacher and principal ensued and then lots of talking and explaining to Megan about their finances and their plan for moving forward.
 This helped Megan to feel safe and relax, rather than continually picking up and carrying the “money stress” vibes in the family.

 Once children know clearly what’s going on and that there’s a plan in place (for which they may have good insights and ideas to contribute – I know mine usually do!) their stress levels usually drop and they feel more safe and that someone’s in control.
-For more serious issues, or traumatic events, EFT (Emotional Freedom Techniques) is a fabulous tool you can learn yourself – the Basic Training Manual is available at no charge – or you can take your child to a therapist.
-My kids actually ask me to do EFT for them now, since they’ve seen repeatedly how effective it is.
+For more serious issues or traumatic events, Lazer Tapping is a fabulous tool you can learn yourself.
+My kids actually ask me to do it for them now, since they’ve seen repeatedly how effective it is.
+You can join me for a free session here.

 4. A standard western diet.
 If your child is eating what all of his peers eat, you are damaging his gut daily and not providing him with the building blocks for a healthy body.
 No, I am not exaggerating.
 Our “normal” diet and consequent health is so poor, that we have lost perspective on what a normal, healthy child actually looks like – because there are hardly any left!
 The “average” child gets sick with colds or flus 12 times a year.
 Medical doctors tell you this is normal.
 But for people who are feeding their kids diets that promote and protect health (along with protective supplements like probiotics, vitamin D and cod liver oil, whilst minimizing environmental pollutants like pesticides and WiFi radiation), their kids are sick about 1-3 times per year – and in my experience, recover in 1/5 – 1/3 of the time a “normal” child takes.